Akai Professional MPC One Review (2023)

 You can connect the MPC One directly to Splice.com.
 You need an internet connection and an Ethernet cable.
 After that, you need to plug one port of the cable into your router and plug the other port directly into the Link port of your MPC One.

 In the Ethernet tab of your Preferences, you can see that you are connected to the internet.
 The next step will be to click the Splice button in the Preferences section and to get a login code.
 At this point, you need to visit splice.com/visit and sign in.
-After you sign in, enter the login code that the MPC One gave you.
-After entering your code, click the “Link your device” button, and your device gets successfully connected to Splice.
-You can sync all your files and download samples as you wish.

 MPC One as a MIDI Controller

 You can use the MPC One as a MIDI controller for a DAW.
-As the MPC One has no WiFi and no Ableton Link like the MPC Live II has, you will need to add use MIDI cables or a MIDI interface and remain tethered to work with Ableton Live.
+As the MPC One has no WiFi and no Ableton Link like the MPC Live II has, you will need to use MIDI cables or a MIDI interface and remain tethered to work with Ableton Live.
 It’s the same for Logic Pro or any other DAW software.

 It is not as complicated as it sounds.
-You only need to follow the necessary steps and to be patient.
+You only need to follow the necessary steps and be patient.
 First of all, you need to enter controller mode.
-Go up in the red section, click the home button and then again in the red section, click the MPC button and you can switch to controller mode.
-When you switch to controller mode, “Looking for computer” warning is going to show up on the screen.
+Go up in the red section, click the home button, and then again in the red section, click the MPC button and you can switch to controller mode.
+When you switch to controller mode, a “Looking for computer” warning is going to show up on the screen.

 At that moment, you go on with your computer.
-If you have not set up a software instrument tracking logic yet with the MPC software on your pc, you need to create a software instrument track, and then on this particular track you click the instrument button and choose the MPC software.
+If you have not set up a software instrument tracking logic yet with the MPC software on your PC, you need to create a software instrument track, and then on this particular track, you click the instrument button and choose the MPC software.
 Once you do this, MPC software appears and your MPC is ready to control a virtual software instrument.

 Drawbacks of the MPC One